-Read on to find out how to use this lighting technique for amazing portraits full of moodiness and interest.
+Read on to find out how to use this lighting technique.
+You’ll take amazing portraits full of moodiness and interest.

 What Is Rembrandt Light?

-Portrait photographers have a few main classic lighting setups to chose from.
-Many can be created in their most basic form with a single speedlight.
+Portrait photographers have a few main classic lighting setups to choose from.
+You can create many of them in their most basic form with a single light source, such as a speedlight.

 Some of these setups include butterfly light and loop light.
 The names are often assigned after the type or shape of the shadows the light(s) casts on the model’s face.